andrewfurey21/teensygrad/README.md

-# teensygrad
+# libtensor

-A small deep learning library.
+A small tensor library with autodifferentiation for deep learning.

+This library has no dependencies, it's written from scratch in C.

 ## Features